Skip to content

 Mugged: To be attacked and robbed in a public area.

-On the morning of the 27th of April 2021, I was on my way to meet a friend for our everyday Morning walk.
-It was 6:15 am, the day was bright and I saw many people around me either walking, cycling, or going about their chores.
+On the morning of April 27, 2021, I was on my way to meet a friend for our daily morning walk.
+It was 6:15 a.m.; the day was bright, and I saw many people around me, either walking, cycling, or going about their daily chores.

-As I neared my meeting point a motorbike cruised next to me.
+As I neared my meeting point, a motorbike cruised next to me.
 It appeared like the rider was looking for an address.
 I didn’t think too much about it, just moved a little away without slowing down my brisk pace.
 Till he caught up with me again.
-This time, it made me cautious, but I was unperturbed as I was in Mumbai and so many people were around me.
+This time, it made me cautious, but I was unperturbed, as I was in Mumbai and surrounded by many people.

-I continued walking when suddenly I was hit on my right shoulder, really hard.
-I turned back to look what it was and before I could I felt strong hands grasping my wrist and twisting it painfully.
-I didn’t understand what was happening but I tightened my grip on the mobile phone I was holding.
+I continued walking when, suddenly, I was struck on my right shoulder.
+I turned back to look what it was, and before I could, I felt strong hands grasping my wrist and twisting it painfully.
+I didn’t understand what was happening, but I tightened my grip on the mobile phone I was holding.
 A man was twisting my wrist and trying to tug my phone out of my hands, but I refused to let go.
-He twisted it even further and that caused a shot of pain to reach my shoulder.
+He twisted it even further, and that caused a shot of pain to reach my shoulder.

 Though I didn’t want to let go, my instinct kicked in and I eased my grip on the phone.
 The man yanked it away and sprinted forward to sit pillion on a bike revved up and waiting for him.
 The same bike that was pretending to look for an address as it trailed me.